-The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Fund's accounting policies.
-The areas involving a higher degree of judgement or complexity or areas where assumptions and estimates are material to the financial statements are disclosed in Note 3.
+The preparation of financial statements in conformity with IFRS Accounting Standards requires the use of certain critical accounting estimates.
+It also requires management to exercise judgement in the process of applying the Fund's accounting policies.
+The areas where significant judgements and estimates have been made in preparing the financial statements and their effect are disclosed in note 3.

-(b)New standards, amendments and interpretations which are effective and have been adopted by the Fund
+(b) New standards, interpretations and amendments adopted from January 1, 2024